hiddenSymmetries/simsopt/docs/source/getting_started.rst

 From Source
 -----------
+This is the preferred method.
 First, install ``git`` if not already installed.
 Then clone the repository using

 .. code-block::